Are Kentucky Court Records Public?

 - Abuse of process

-Persons who can file in the Small Claims court include Individuals, Businesses, or Corporations.
+Persons who can file in the Small Claims Court include Individuals, Businesses, or Corporations.
 The following cannot file a matter in the Small Claims court:

 - A collection agency or a collection agent